-Though the two collaborative tracks "Missing You" and “Something Something” hit with house beats, they, along with "Floating", coalesce in heartfelt verse to form the album's soul.
+Though the two collaborative tracks "Missing You" and "Something Something" hit with house beats, they, along with "Floating", coalesce in heartfelt verse to form the album's soul.
 Often ambient and entirely vocally-centered, Kaskade's work with Zip Zip Through The Night and School Of Seven Bells takes me back to my indie days.
-On one side you have a distorted male voice and electro rock vibes (think TV On The Radio), which plays against the other track's tender female lead.
-However it is "Floating" with Haley that takes the cake, an ethereal lullaby that says more with its stripped-down sound than most songs say in their entirety.
+The first two tracks play against each other, the first championing a distorted male voice and electro rock vibes (think TV On The Radio), which contrasts the other track's tender female lead.
+However it is "Floating" with Haley that takes the cake, an ethereal lullaby that says more in a few measures of its stripped-down sound than most songs say in their entirety.

-I saved “Why Ask Why” for last, as it seems a perfect combination of all things Kaskade.
-Ambiguous lyrics sung in sweetly melancholy tones make you question whether you’re saying hello or goodbye.
+I saved "Why Ask Why" for last, as it seems a perfect combination of all things Kaskade.
 Working alongside Late Night Alumni imbues the track with unmistakable marks of live band collaboration, yet signature house progressions can be found intermixed between the percussion and piano lines.
-It’s a song that cannot be pegged to a genre, one that must left open to interpretation, and the typifying track of Kaskade’s latest masterpiece, Atmosphere.
+Woven between these elements, Becky Jean Williams sings sweetly melancholy lyrics, making you question whether you're saying hello or goodbye.
+It's a song that cannot be pegged to a genre, one that must left open to interpretation, and the typifying track of Kaskade's latest masterpiece, Atmosphere.